Ughele language: Postverbal subject pronouns

-In Ughele, postverbal subject pronouns overlap completely with preposed possessive pronouns (Frostad, 2012, p.
-84).
-Postverbal subject pronouns mark various types of foci, where the pronouns would refer to the focused constituent (Frostad, 2012, p.
-85).
+In Ughele, postverbal subject pronouns overlap completely with preposed possessive pronouns.
+Postverbal subject pronouns mark various types of foci, where the pronouns would refer to the focused constituent.
 Below is an example of the third-person plural postverbal subject pronoun used in a sentence.

 Demonstratives

 Demonstrative particles are a grammatical function that indicate specific entities as well as addressing deixis.
 Demonstratives in Ughele are separated into three categories based on deictic distance and further identified as singular or plural.
 Within Ughele morphology, these particles appear after the head noun within the noun phrase, taking the final position.
 Ughele follows linguistic trends in Oceanic languages with regards to sentence construction with demonstratives.
 Within the language families of the Solomon Islands, there is a linguistic trend of separating definite articles and root nouns.
 The common word order throughout the languages of the Solomon Islands is noun-demonstrative, as noted in nearby Oceanic languages Hoava and Roviana.
 This trend is universal to the region.

 Included are the glosses for some noun phrases in Ughele to demonstrate the function of demonstratives.
 These glosses are translated to English below.
 The examples showcase the word order of Ughele noun phrases as well as the function of the distance particles when compared to English.